Accused of a drug crime? Call Levine Law.

 At Levine Law, we have the extensive experience necessary to protect the constitutional rights of people facing drug charges.
 Having handled thousands of felony and misdemeanor cases, our Milwaukee drug crime attorneys know which strategies will protect your interests and achieve the best possible results.

-Should I contact a lawyer before speaking with police if I am accused of a drug crime in Wisconsin?
+Should I contact a lawyer before speaking with the police if I am accused of a drug crime?

 If you are being charged with a drug crime or are under pre-investigation, it is critical to speak with us as soon as possible.
 Early action gives us the time to fight for you.
 At our law firm, we remind clients that legal motions are our arsenal, allowing us to challenge constitutional issues.
 Our focus is on fighting hard to protect your constitutional rights.